Wild Basin is open for hiking every day.

 Self-guided hiking from sunrise to sunset.

-No guided hikes or in-person programs are offered at this time.
 The preserve is open for self-guided hiking every day from sunrise to sunset, with reservations required for weekends and federal holidays.

 Be prepared for rugged Hill Country terrain and varying weather conditions.
 Bring water to carry with you on the trail, and you may also want to bring this Wild Basin trail map.